History of Celtic F.C. (1994–present): Vengloš spell

-A number of high-profile names were proffered as the replacement for Jansen, but the man eventually appointed by Celtic was Slovakian Jozef Vengloš.
+A number of high-profile names were proffered as the replacement for Jansen, but the man eventually appointed by Celtic was Slovak Jozef Vengloš.
 Many fans, swayed doubtless by the local media, were disappointed and angry at the decision, citing Vengloš' poor record whilst in charge of English club Aston Villa some years before.
 Following early exits in the UEFA Champions League, UEFA Cup and League Cup, and a poor start to their league campaign, Celtic and Vengloš were subject to intense media scrutiny.
 The lack of players signed during the close season was one area in which the club were strongly criticised for.
 Amidst the almost constant negative publicity surrounding the club, Jock Brown resigned in November 1998.

-Players did, however, begin to arrive in the late autumn: Norwegian defender Vidar Riseth, Swedish defensive midfielder Johan Mjällby, Slovakian play-maker Ľubomír Moravčík and Australian striker Mark Viduka all joined.
+Players did, however, begin to arrive in the late autumn: Norwegian defender Vidar Riseth, Swedish defensive midfielder Johan Mjällby, Slovak play-maker Ľubomír Moravčík and Australian striker Mark Viduka all joined.
 Following this, Celtic's fortunes began to turn when they won 5–1 against Rangers, Larsson and Moravčík both scoring twice.

 Vengloš now had Celtic playing good football and his deployment of Larsson as an out-and-out striker was proving to be a huge success, with the Swede eventually going on to score 38 goals that season.
-The signing of Lubomir Moravčík had initially been ridiculed by the Scottish media, but the Slovakian's skills soon won the doubters over.
+The signing of Ľubomír Moravčík had initially been ridiculed by the Scottish media, but the Slovak's skills soon won the doubters over.
 Celtic rallied in the league but were still unable to prevent Rangers from winning the championship.
 Defeat in the Scottish Cup final, also against Rangers, only confirmed the club's lack of progress on the field.